ChaimStanton/pingtester/README.md

 # Speedtest
-This is a program that can speed test output into a html file.
+This is a program that can continuously run a ping test and has a nice output with a graph.
+This was designed to test the internet connection uptime.
 This is designed to be run on a linux server.
-I have used a Raspberry Pi plugged directly into my router.
+In my circumstance I have used a Raspberry Pi plugged directly into my router.
-Note that in order to get the most accurate results.

 ![Picture of sample image](sampeImage.jpg "picture of sample image")